Azure/open-service-broker-azure/docs/quickstart-aks.md

     **PowerShell**
     ```console
-    > $env:AZURE_TENANT_ID = "<Tenant>"
+    $env:AZURE_TENANT_ID = "<Tenant>"
-    > $env:AZURE_CLIENT_ID = "<AppId>"
+    $env:AZURE_CLIENT_ID = "<AppId>"
-    > $env:AZURE_CLIENT_SECRET = "<Password>"
+    $env:AZURE_CLIENT_SECRET = "<Password>"
     ```

 ### Create a Kubernetes cluster using AKS

 Next we will create a managed Kubernetes cluster using AKS.
 AKS will create a managed Kubernetes cluster for you.
-Once the cluster is created, geting started with OSBA is very similar to doing so on Minikube, with a few exceptions:
+Once the cluster is created, geting started with OSBA is very similar to doing so on [Minikube](quickstart-minikube.md), with a few exceptions:

 * As AKS is currently in preview, you will need to enable it in your subscription
-* AKS currently does _not_ support RBAC, so we will need to explicityly disable that when we install service catalog.
+* AKS currently does _not_ support RBAC, so we will need to explicity disable that when we install service catalog.

 1. Enable AKS in your subscription, use the following command with the az cli:
     ```console